TacoGuy21/Greatsword-V3/README.md

 I made this repo to hopefully modernize Greatsword, and keep its feel.

+Please star if you enjoy, it helps this repo grow.
 # Current bugs:
 Chrome safe browsing may falsely flag links.
 # Links: